 The DEWALT DWMT72165 mechanic tool set has just about anything you might need to tackle most basic car repair issues, as well as other repairs or DIY projects around the home that involve a lot of nuts and bolts of various sizes.
 It also includes a high-quality ratchet that is designed for one-handed use.
 But if you’re looking for a budget set of mechanic tools that's sturdy enough and complete enough for most basic repairs, then the Hi-Spec Tools 67-Piece Set is for you.

 What to Look for in a Mechanic Tool Set

-Unfortunately, there aren’t precise correlations between these two measurement systems, so consider how you’ll be using the sockets to determine which measurements will best suit your needs.
+Unfortunately, there aren’t precise correlations between these two measurement systems, so consider how you’ll be using the sockets to determine which measurements will best suit your needs; many older American cars use SAE tools, while newer American and most European autos use metric.
 If possible, you may want to look for a set that includes both types of heads, just to be safe.

 Consider the variety of tools you get with each kit, as well as your own experience and level of interest in doing car and other types of engine repairs.
 If you’re a DIY novice tackling very simple repairs, a set with fewer than 100 basic pieces will likely suffice.
 However, if you’re more experienced, you might be better off with a larger set of several hundred pieces covering all the potential issues you are likely to face.